-Once all staff responses are received, Real Property Services will compile the recommendations and forward them to the City Manager for scheduling before City Council.
+Once all staff responses are received, Real Estate Services will compile the recommendations and forward them to the City Manager for scheduling before City Council.
 If the petition for encroachment is approved by the Mayor and Aldermen, then both parties (petitioner and City) execute a Revocable License Encroachment Agreement If staff recommends denial during the initial review, petitioners have the right to appeal to City Council for final approval.
 If the petition involves a minor encroachment, it can be decided at staff level (City Manager).

 Please note the processing of petitions requires approximately eight (8) to ten (10) weeks for department reviews, scheduling for Council, Council consideration, and execution of agreements.
 Please be sure to plan accordingly so that your project is not adversely impacted by the time associated with the process.